 - Giving due consideration to the evidence and representations previously provided, the original decision on PAAs was unreasonable.

 What happens once I've submitted an appeal?

-- Your appeal will be sent to the Examinations Office, who will send your appeal to the Personal Assessment Arrangements Committee (PAAC) on your behalf.
+- The Examinations Office will send your appeal to the Personalised Assessment Arrangements Panel on your behalf.

-- The Associate Directors of Academic Services and Disability & Inclusion (or nominees) will review your appeal and determine whether the criteria for an appeal have been met.
-The Associate Directors may wish to liaise with your faculty/department to discuss the proposed arrangements in further.
+- The Associate Directors of Academic Services and Disability & Inclusion (or nominees) will review your appeal and determine whether grounds for an appeal have been met.
+The Associate Directors may wish to liaise with your faculty/department to discuss the proposed arrangements further.

-- If they deem that the above criteria(s) have been met, and your appeal is successful, the assessment arrangements will be implemented for the next assessment period, unless there are valid reasons as to why this cannot be done.
+- If they deem that your appeal has sufficient grounds, and your appeal is successful, the appeals panel will look at what the appropriate PAA provision is for you.
+The PAA provisions approved by the appeals process will be implemented for the next assessment period unless there are valid reasons as to why this cannot be done.

 Important to know:

 - You will receive a decision on your appeal request within 21 days of submitting your appeal.

 - If the Associate Directors of Academic Services and Disability conclude that none of the grounds above have been met, your appeal will be rejected.
 The appeal decision is final.